envato/batch_retry/README.md

 # Batch Retry

-This library provides an interface to submit a batch of records to submit to an API, which retries all failed records with an exponential backoff.
+This library provides an interface to submit a batch of records to an API, which retries all failed records with an exponential backoff.
 Currently it just supports Kinesis using the [PutRecords](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html) API method, but it can be used to support more APIs.

 Usage: